Tina Alidaei | 2026

 Design Principles

-To ensure the app is approachable for novice graphic artists like Sara and reflects Moleskine’s brand values, we created 3 design principles to guide our process.
+To ensure the experience feels approachable for novice graphic artists like Sara while staying true to Moleskine’s brand values, three design principles guided the

 01